shermanyan/BeachPlease/README.md

 ### Summary
-BeachPlease is a mobile application that allows users to view and interact with beach-related information across Southern California.
+BeachPlease is an Android application that allows users to view and interact with beach-related information across Southern California.
 The app provides real-time beach conditions, activities, user reviews, and tagging features, helping users choose beaches that fit their interests.

 ### Features